lovell/sharp/docs/api-utility.md

 ## vendor

-An Object containing information about the platform and architecture of the current and installed vendored binaries.
+An Object containing the platform and architecture of the current and installed vendored binaries.

 ### Examples